 Around the U.S.:

-- According to the Bureau of Labor Statistics (BLS), the U.S. unemployment rate stayed about the same as last month at 4.1%.
+- According to the Bureau of Labor Statistics (BLS), the national unemployment rate stayed about the same last month, but non-farm employment increased by ~256,000.

 Hiring & Work Culture News & Trends